Abiogenic. Describes anything formed through nonliving processes.

 Hypabyssal.
 Describes an igneous rock that cools just under the surface of the earth and, as a result, is composed of fairly small crystals.

-rather than the remains of the organisms themselves.
-These include
+than the remains of the organisms themselves.
+These include things

-some clay and silica formed by decomposition of olivine under
+clay and silica formed by decomposition of olivine under surface

 Igneous.
 Describes a rock that forms from solidifying magma, either on or beneath the surface of the earth.

 Igneous suite.
 Families of igneous rocks having a similar

 origin.
 Each suite comes from its own distinctive source rock

 subject to a particular degree and type of partial melting.

 Illite.
 A clay mineral similar to muscovite in composition and

 Incompatible Element.
 A chemical element that is not easily incorporated into common silicate minerals, either because its ions have the wrong size or the wrong charge.
 Incompatible elements tend to be concentrated in magma when it is produced by partial melting of source rock, and to be further concentrated in the last fraction of the magma to solidify.